 - Maintains satisfactory progress in a course of study in accordance with the standards and practices used for federal Title IV programs at the postsecondary institution

 The Administrative Grant is a program for other race minority students with first preference given to minority students 25 years of age and older.

 VSCC Academic Service Scholarships

-The VSCC Academic Service Scholarship is in the amount of $2,000 per academic year.
+The VSCC Academic Service Scholarship is in the amount of $1,500 per academic year.
 This scholarship involves on-campus work obligations on the part of the student.
 The VSCC Academic Service Scholarship is awarded to a limited number of incoming freshmen whose high school records show academic excellence.
-The requirements for this scholarship are a high school grade point average of 3.0 or more and an ACT at least 21.
+The requirements for this scholarship are a high school grade point average of 3.0 or more and an ACT of 16 or more.
 The application priority date for Fall Semester is March 1 and for the Spring Semester is November 1.